 A study of normal processes of speech and language development.
 Theoretical constructs and application of theory are discussed.
-Restricted to foundation program students.
-Courses at the 500-level are prerequisites for post-baccalaureate students.
+Required for foundation program students.
 Credits do not count toward the graduate degree.

-SP508 Professional and Technical Writing in Speech-Language Pathology (3.00 cr.)
+SP508 Professional and Technical Writing in Speech-Language Pathology (2.00 cr.)

 Students gain knowledge and experience in the area of professional writing for the field of speech-language pathology/audiology.
 Students develop skills for writing goals and objectives, individualized educational plans, and diagnostic reports.
 Students also learn the process for writing technical papers and are required to research and write a professional literature review.
-Restricted to foundation program students.
-Courses at the 500-level are prerequisite for postbaccalaureate students.
+Required for foundation program students.
 Credits do not count toward the graduate degree.
+(Fall only)

-SP516 Independent Study in Speech-Language Pathology/Audiology (2-3.00 cr.)
+SP516 Independent Study in Speech-Language Pathology/Audiology (2-3.00 cr.

 Students pursue advanced study on topics of individual interest under faculty supervision.
-Restricted to foundation program students.
-Courses at the 500-level are prerequisites for postbaccalaureate students.
+Required for foundation program students.
 Credits do not count toward the graduate degree.